CellFateNucOrg/CPSAM/README.md

 * `max_size`: Maximum mask size as a fraction of total image size.
 Default is 0.4.
 * `cpsam_model`: Name of the CPSAM model to use or a path to a custom-trained model.
 Default is `cpsam_v2`.
 * `mask_str`: Suffix that differentiates the mask from its corresponding image (e.g., _mask.tif).
 * `plot_range=()`: Percentiles defining what data range is used for the QC plots.
-Especially with deconvolved, using the full data range leads to oversaturated plots.
-What works better there (and should also give an acceptable result when segmenting raw images is: `(1, 0.99)`.
+Especially with deconvolved images, using the full data range leads to oversaturated plots.
+What works better (and should still be acceptable for raw images) is `(1, 0.99)`.
 * `pixi_dir`: Path to this repository (including the folder `CPSAM` itself).